magento/pwa-studio/pwa-devdocs/src/product-recs/index.md

 ## Create recommendation units

 Creating a product recommendation unit for your PWA storefront is similar to [creating one for a Magento storefront](https://docs.magento.com/user-guide/marketing/create-new-rec.html).
-The difference is that after you create a recommendation unit, you then need to fetch that recommendation unit from your PWA storefront.
+The difference is that after you create a recommendation unit, you then need to add code to your PWA storefront to explicitly fetch the recommendation unit from the Magento backend.
+You can use one of the methods described below.

 ## Fetch recommendations